Leistus fulvibarbis

 Leistus fulvibarbis is a species of ground beetle of the subfamily of Nebriinae.
-Nominative subspecies is distributed in Europe, Asia Minor and North Africa; L. f. danieli found in Italy.
-They live in forests, bushes, trees and woodlands.
-Body length of an adult: 6.5–8 mm.
-Beetle is black colored, with blue metallic shiny elytra.
+The nominative subspecies is distributed in Europe, Asia Minor and North Africa; L. f. danieli is found in Italy.
+The body length of an adult is 6.5–8 mm.
+The beetle is black colored, with blue metallic shiny elytra.
 Appendages are reddish-yellow.

+Biology

+It seems to prefer moist and shady areas in deciduous forests on calcareous soil, but is also found on sandy forest soil.
+It has quickly expanded north in recent years after having spread to the area around Bremerhaven, which contains one of Europe's largest seaports.